Let’s be real—exercise is hard. And some days, you just don’t feel like doing it!

 Whether you’re trying to build strength, lose weight, or improve endurance, pushing your body beyond its comfort zone is essential- here’s why:

+- Muscle Strength + Endurance: Working at a higher intensity challenges your muscles to adapt, leading to increased strength and stamina – woohoo!
 You’ll be able to power through not only your workouts but also everyday activities like carrying groceries, playing with the kiddos/grandkids and climbing stairs.

-#2.
-Increased Metabolism + Fat Loss: Intense workouts elevate your metabolism, causing your body to burn more calories both during AND after exercise.
+- Increased Metabolism + Fat Loss: Intense workouts elevate your metabolism, causing your body to burn more calories both during AND after exercise.
+This helps fuel fat loss, especially when combined with proper nutrition.

-#3.
-Better Cardiovascular Health: Pushing your limits strengthens your heart and improves circulation, reducing your risk of heart disease-yay!
+- Better Cardiovascular Health: Pushing your limits strengthens your heart and improves circulation, reducing your risk of heart disease-yay!
+It also boosts heart efficiency over time, improving your cardiovascular health.

-Challenge yourself consistently (safely!) for the best results.
+The key takeaway: challenge yourself consistently (safely!) for the best results.
 Your intensity levels directly influence your progress, regardless of your age or fitness level.

+At Results Fitness, we do the ‘heavy lifting’ for you by eliminating the guess work!
 All exercise programs are designed to increase your muscle strength and endurance, decrease body fat and improve overall health.
 As your coaches, we work by side to help you push limits and hit the appropriate intensity level safely so that you make acutal progress and see results!

 ___________________________________________________________________________________________________________________________